ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/content.md

 ### Other use cases for include {#include-reuse}

-The `{% include ... %}` directive can technically be used both to support the creation of derivative documentation versions and just to reuse content in several articles.
+The `{% include ... %}` directive can technically be used not just to support the creation of derivative documentation versions, but also to reuse content in several articles.
 However, this is undesirable, since the appearance of the same content in different articles confuses the user, and editing the included content without understanding the context it is given in can easily lead to loss of meaning.

-An acceptable and good way to use the reused content is to provide the same information in different grouping options within the same context.
+An acceptable and good way to leverage the reusable content is to provide the same information in different grouping options within the same context.
 For example, the FAQ section contains both articles on certain topics and the "All questions on all topics" article.
-Similarly, information about prices can be given both in specialized articles on some chargeable functions and in the general article of the price list.
+Similarly, information about prices can be given both in specialized articles on some chargeable functions and in the general article with the price list.

 ## Table of contents {#toc}